 1. Grease a baking tin, roughly 20cm, and preheat the oven to 160 degrees.

 2. Make the flax eggs by mixing the ground flax seeds with the water and leave to set for about 10 minutes.

 3. Blend the four, ground almonds, baking powder and salt until evenly combined.

 4. Once the flax eggs have set whisk with the agave nectar, then add the orange zest and juice.

 5. Fold the wet mixture into the dry mixture until fully combined.

 6. Pour the mixture into the baking tin and bake for one hour or until golden and a toothpick comes out clean.

-Let us know what you think of this recipe in the comments below and #veggievagabonds on instagram so we can see your your creations!
+Let us know what you think of this recipe in the comments below and #veggievagabonds on social media so we can see your your creations!